Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Conservative Upper Confidence Bounds on Probability of Failure per Execution

-Next we consider the assessment of a nuclear reactor safety protection system, that is simple enough to possibly be fault-free (i.e., the system's failure-rate could be $0$) \cite{littlewood_reasoning_2012}.
-Typically, only failure-free operational testing evidence from such a system is used in assessments -- otherwise, if a failure occurs, the system is taken offline and fixed, before testing is resumed with a new sequence of demands.
-In essence, this nuclear scenario is very similar to the baseline scenario of the last section -- the testing evidence and most of the PKs are the same -- except that, now, the engineering goal is ``perfection'' (i.e. PK\ref{cons_engineering_goal} with $\epsilon=0$).
+Next consider the assessment of a nuclear reactor safety protection system that is simple enough to possibly be fault-free (i.e., the system's \emph{pfd} could be $0$), see \cite{littlewood_reasoning_2012}.
+Typically, failure-free operational testing from such a system is required -- otherwise, if a failure occurs, the system is taken offline and fixed, before testing resumes with a new sequence of demands.
+This scenario is very similar to the baseline of the last section -- the testing evidence and most of the PKs are the same -- but now, the engineering goal is ``perfection'' (i.e., PK\ref{cons_engineering_goal} with $\epsilon=0$).